-Boys & Girls Clubs of Hernando County is committed to its members, staff, and volunteers' physical and emotional safety.
+The priority of Boys & Girls Clubs Hernando County is the physical and emotional safety of its members, staff and volunteers.
 Boys & Girls Clubs of Hernando County maintains a zero-tolerance policy for child abuse.

 Boys & Girls Clubs of Hernando County implements policies and procedures for members, employees, volunteers, visitors, or any victims of sexual abuse or misconduct to report any suspicion or allegation of abuse.